ComFreek/uniformal.github.io/doc/legal/foundation.md

 ## Charter

 ### 0. Purpose
-The Uniformal Foundation represents the community of MMT developers and users and deals with licensing issues for the MMT system.
+The Uniformal Foundation represents the community of MMT developers and users and deals with strategic decisions about the MMT system, in particular its licensing.

-### 2. Membership
+### 1. Membership

-The Uniformal Foundation keeps a membership roster.
-Any contributor to the MMT ecosystem -- in the form of code or content -- can apply for membership.
+The SC keeps a membership roster.
+Any contributor to or user of the MMT ecosystem -- in the form of code or content -- can apply for membership.
-Membership applications are decided by the steering committee, and subject to confirmation by the business meeting.
+Membership applications are decided by the SC.
-Membership can be teriminated by the member by a simple request to the SC or by the
+Membership can be teriminated by the member's request to the SC or by decision by the SC.

-### 3. Governance

-The Uniformal Foundation takes decisions by democratic votes at the annual business meeting.
-It
+The SC convenes a members' meeting (MM) at least annually.
+The MM may take place online using synchronous or asynchronous communciation.

+The SC informs the MM and the MM advises the SC on all issues.

+In particular, the MM
-1. decides on charter changes (all members of the SC have an individual veto right)
+1. approves charter changes proposed by the SC,
-2. receives reports and exculpates the SC and the treasurer,
-3. elects or confirms SC members,
-4. approves and terminates membership,
-5. approves and reviews MMT licensing decisions by the SC.
+2. approves licensing decisions proposed by the SC,

-The business meeting is a public online meeting, all members have a single vote.
-The business meeting is called by the SC at least once a year.
-The SC prepares an agenda and announces it at least one week before the business meeting.
+3. elects additional SC members.

+All members have one vote at the MM, and the MM decides by majority vote.

+### 2. Steering Committee (SC)

-Any three members of the Uniformal Foundation can request an extraordinary business meetings, which must be convened by the SC within one month.
+The SC takes all decisions of the Uniformal Foundation except for those that must be made or approved by the MM.

-### 4. Steering Committee (SC)
+Whenever feasible, it seeks the advice of the members before making decisions, and it communicates all decisions to the members swiftly.

+All SC decisions are made unanimously.

 The SC consists of
 * Florian Rabe (the main MMT developer)
 * Michael Kohlhase (head of the KWARC group)
-* one elected member of the Uniformal Foundation
+* one member elected by the MM for a term of 2 years

-It elects amoungst themselves a secretary that communicates the SC decisions to the memberhip and documents them.
-The SC takes the decisions of the Uniformal Foundation between business meetings.
-This mostly concerns MMT licensing questions, such decisions have to be unanimous in the SC.
-The SC informs the membership of licensing decisions immediately.
-Unless good reasons prevents this, it consults the membership on licensing decisions beforehand.
-The term of office of the elected SC members is the period between business meetings, i.e. the business meeting must elect and confirm the SC every time.

-## Current Steering Committee

-1. Florian Rabe
-2. Michael Kohlhase (secretary)
-3. NN